saikumarmk/website/urara/guide-to-tech-3/+page.md

 Thank you so much for reading till the end!
-My final words to anyone who doesn't feel they're ready for an internship would be the line from Spider-Man: Into the Spider-Verse.
-[When will I know I'm ready?
-You won't, it's a leap of faith.](https://youtu.be/BmFbczWrVUw?t=184) Good luck with your journey.
+My final words to anyone who doesn't feel they're ready for an internship would be the line from Spider-Man: Into the Spider-Verse. ["When will I know I'm ready?
+You won't, it's a leap of faith."](https://youtu.be/BmFbczWrVUw?t=184) Good luck with your journey.

 ![](/assets/guide-to-tech/spiderman-when.gif)